VelascoRt/EDS-1/README.md

 # EDS Website
-A college project consisting in making a website, with the focus on the desing using figma.
+A college project consisting in making a website, with the focus on the design using figma.